Sheharyar24/Youtube-Transcript-Discord-Bot/README.md

 ## License

-This project is for educational and personal use.
+This project is for educational and